Posted on: December 15, 2017

 <-- Assuming the catpcha.php file is in the root folder -->

-<p><strong>*</strong> Please enter the verification code below:</p>
+<p><strong> *</strong> Please enter the verification code below:</p>

-<img style="vertical-align:middle;" src="/captcha.php">&nbsp;&nbsp;<input type="text" name="verify" maxlength="6"><br/>
+<img style="vertical-align:middle;" src="/captcha.php" > <input type="text" name="verify" maxlength="6" ><br/>

-<input type="submit" name="register" value="Register"><br/><br/>
+<input type="submit" name="register" value="Register" ><br/><br/>

 </form>